TomatenKuchenDEV/docs/docs/general-settings.md

 ## Timezone {#settings-timezone}

-The server timezone which determines the send time of birthday messages.
+This option determines the server timezone, which affects the send time of birthday messages.

 To see your current timezone, use a website like https://xske.github.io/tz.
-The input must be a valid value of this [Wikipedia list](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
+The input must be a valid value from this [Wikipedia list](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 ## Dashboard access {#settings-dashboard-access}